An air force base controlled by Asran pro-monarchy forces, housing Asran's foreign legion.

-Hair-Trigger Temper: In the TV series.
+Hair-Trigger Temper: In the TV anime.
 He punches Makoto Shinjou for taking photographs of an injured pilot in the first episode.
 He also barks at Kim during dinner after Shin had been shot down.

 Highly Conspicuous Uniform: He wears a purplish-blue flightsuit in the TV series and an indigo flightsuit in the OVA and arcade game.
 Needless to say, in the desert he would NOT blend in.

 The Lancer: He's Shin's best friend and wingman, and his gregarious temperament is in sharp contrast to Shin's melancholy personality.

 Last Kiss: In the manga, Sela kisses him before they're both killed in an explosion.